 How Travelers Use Online Reviews

-Besides word of mouth recommendations from friends and family, online reviews play a tremendous role in how travelers choose where to stay.
+Besides word of mouth recommendations from friends and family, online reviews play a role in how travelers choose where to stay.
 After price and location, it is perhaps the most important factor in the decision-making process, according to TripAdvisor research.
 More than half of guests will not book at a location unless it has reviews, either.

 What travelers look for when they visit a review website is more complex than simply positive reviews.
-They also analyze the negatives, weigh the balance between positive and negative, and assess the volume and tone of management reviews.
+They also analyze the negatives, weigh the balance between positive and negative, and assess the volume and tone of reviews.

 Why Hotels Must Take Reputation Management Seriously